Read about the possible side effects of radiotherapy for cervical cancer and how to cope with them.

 Tell your radiotherapy doctor or nurse if the bleeding becomes heavy or goes on for longer than this.

-Skin in the treatment area could become sore and red.
-This might include your vulva and back passage.
+During your treatment the skin in the treatment area might become quite sore and red.
+This might include your vulva and the area around your back passage.

 You are likely to feel very tired during your treatment.
 It tends to get worse as the treatment goes on.
 You might also feel weak and lack energy.